yohasebe/openai-chat-api-workflow/README.md

 - **Frequency Penalty**: See OpenAI's [documentation](https://beta.openai.com/docs/api-reference/chats/create#chats/create-frequency_penalty). (default: `0.0`)
 - **Presence Penalty**: See OpenAI's [documentation](https://beta.openai.com/docs/api-reference/chats/create#chats/create-presence_penalty). (default: `0.0`)
 - **Memory Span**: Set the number of past utterances sent to the API as a context.
 Setting 4 to this parameter means 2  conversation turns (user + assistant) will be sent as a context for a new query.
 The larger the value, more tokens will be consumed. (default: `4`)
+- **Max Characters**: Maximum number of characters that can be included in a query (default: `20000`).
+- **Timeout**: The number of seconds (default: `10`) to wait before opening the socket and connecting to the API.
+If the connection fails, reconnection (up to 20 times) will be attempted after 1 second.
 - **Add Emoji**: If enabled, the response text from GPT will contain emoji characters appropriate for the content.
 This is realized by adding the following sentence at the end of the system content. (default: `enabled`)

   > Add emojis that are appropriate to the content of the response.

+- **System Content**: Text to sent with every query sent to API as a general information about the specification of the chat.
+The default value is as follows:

+  > You are a friendly but professional consultant who answers various questions, make decent suggestions, and give helpful advice in response to a prompt from the user.
+Your response must be consise, suggestive, and accurate.

 </details>

 <details>